rozek/blockly-ai-playground/README.md

 ![OutputElements](./Examples/OutputElements.png)

-> this example shows all output elements of the playground UI (see [Blockly workspace file](./Examples/OutputElements.json))
+> this example shows all output elements of the playground UI (see [Blockly workspace file](./Examples/OutputElements.json) - download it onto your computer and then upload it into the Blockly workspace)

 ![OutputElements-UI](./Examples/OutputElements-UI.png)